Skip to content

 How We Calculate This

-The celestial pole altitude equals your geographic latitude.
-In the northern hemisphere, Polaris is offset approximately 0.65° from the true North Celestial Pole.
+The celestial pole altitude equals your geographic latitude, so you set the mount altitude to your latitude.
+In the northern hemisphere, Polaris sits approximately 0.65° from the true North Celestial Pole (as of 2026), which is why pointing at Polaris alone is not precise enough.

 Pole altitude = observer latitude